joeskolengaden/marwin/webapp/readme.md

 AJAX is based on internet standards, and uses a combination of:

-  XMLHttpRequest object (to exchange data asynchronously with a server) JavaScript/DOM (to display/interact with the information) CSS (to style the data)
+  XMLHttpRequest object (to exchange data asynchronously with a server), JavaScript/DOM (to display/interact with the information), CSS (to style the data),
   XML (often used as the format for transferring data)